 Concentrates should be treated carefully due to their increased potency and the immediate uptake of cannabinoids by your body.
 If you’re a first time user, we recommend taking a smaller amount than what you think you need.
 You can always enjoy more.

-Ask your Happy Valley Host for cultivar recommendations that could meet your needs.
+Ask your Happy Valley Host for cultivar recommendations or about our line of solventless cannabis concentrates.
 Our Hosts are knowledgeable when it comes to the types of concentrates available, as well as their uses.

 To stay up-to-date on all things cannabis, including new methods and formats of consumption, become a Happy Valley Insider today.
 Join our mailing list by scrolling to the bottom of this page and entering your email address.